 Shiler Sido is a human rights activist based in Shahba, northwestern Syria.
 A graduate of Syria’s Aleppo University, she has extensive experience working as a teacher and as a translator.
 She also previously worked with the Kurdish Red Cresce…Read More

 Meghan Bodette is the Director of Research at the Kurdish Peace Institute.
-She received a Bachelor of Science in Foreign Service from Georgetown University, where she concentrated in international law, institutions, and ethics.
-She has briefe…Read More
+She holds a Bachelor of Science in Foreign Service from Georgetown University, where she concentrated in international law, institutions, and ethics.
+Her research focu…Read More